arkovia/acts/arkovia-constitution-act.md

 - The highest approval percentage out of all potential Gens will receive Council Membership
 - Repeat for more members

+### Article 5: Trial Gens
+A Trial Gen is a Gen in the process of becoming a full Gen. Each Gen receives the right to elect one Trial Gen. Trial Gens may participate in Council Votes, however, their vote is only worth half of a Gen vote

 ### Segment 3: Council Voting Protocol
 #### Article 1:
 All Gens must vote in Council Votes unless explicitly stated in the Constitution.